watersofoblivion/dataless/README.md

 An CloudWatch dashboard provides operational visibility into the running of the warehouse.

-A handful of resources are retained on template deletion, namely the buckets containing the data lake and the source code, and the source code repository if CodeCommit was used.

 Security has been designed into the warehouse.
 All data is encrypted in flight and at rest and IAM roles have minimal permissions.
 (Notable exceptions: EMR clusters and script instances are unencrypted, and the API is unauthenticated.)

+A handful of resources are retained on template deletion, namely the buckets containing the data lake and the source code, and the source code repository if CodeCommit was used.

 Self-Guided Demo
 ===

 The self-guided demo will take you through the basic operations of the data warehouse.
-We will generate some load, enable the real-time analytics, ETL the data into the Glue catalog, and finally run the batch pipeline.
+You will generate some load, enable real-time analytics, ETL data into Glue, and run the batch pipeline.

 In a production setup, these demo tasks would be scheduled or triggered instead of manual.
-They are not scheduled in the repo for demonstration and cost-saving purposes.
-Most steps will be about a minute of clicking in the console, followed by a possibly long wait for automation.
+They are not for demonstration and cost-saving purposes.
+Most steps will be about a minute of clicking in the console, followed by a (possibly long) wait for automation to complete.

 * [Generate Load](#generate-load)
 * [Real-Time](#real-time-1)